denisecase/datafun-02-spec/README.md

 ### 1. Project Start

-Include a docstring at the top of the file describing its purpose.
+In your Python file, create a docstring with a brief introduction to your project.
 For example:

 ```python
 ''' This module provides functions for creating a series of project folders. '''
 ```

-### 2. Import Dependencies
+### 2. Import Dependencies (At the Top, After the Introduction)

-After the docstring, import the modules used in this script - include your module from the previous project.
-For example:
+Organize your project imports near the top of the file, following conventions.
+For example, standard library imports first, then external library imports, then local module imports.
+Continue to practice importing your own modules and reuse your prior code when building your project folders.
+Follow conventional package import organization and alias.
+Import each package just once near the top of the file.
+Be sure you have INSTALLED any external packages (those not in the Python Standard Library) into your active project virtual environment first.

+Python import code example:

 ```python
 import math